wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `PowerAuthConfiguration.Builder` class:
     - `offlineSignatureComponentLength()` - use `offlineAuthenticationCodeComponentLength()` instead.
     - `disableAutomaticProtocolUpgrade()` - has no effect.
+    - `build()` - method now throws `PowerAuthErrorException` if wrong configuration is provided.

+  - `IPersistActivationListener` callback interface:
+    - `onPersistActivationFailed()` method now receives `Throwable` instead of `PowerAuthErrorException`.
+You can also expect `FailedApiException` and similar exceptions if communication with the server failed.

   - `PowerAuthKeychainConfiguration` class:
     - `isLinkBiometricItemsToCurrentSet()` - use `PowerAuthBiometricConfiguration.isInvalidateBiometricFactorAfterChange()` instead.